 GET THE LEAD OUT

 The world's first commercial-scale electro-chemical lead battery recycling plant, Aqua Metals' AquaRefinery uses clean technology to recycle lead from lead-acid batteries at lower cost and nearly zero emissions compared to the traditional method of smelting.
 The company also acquired a $10 million loan from Green Bank backed by a loan guarantee from the USDA.
 The funding will be used to further expand capacity at the refinery, which is located at the Tahoe Reno Industrial Center.

 Not every economic development win for Northern Nevada is limited to the new economy.
 In 2014, the Dairy Farmers of America opened its new Fallon plant, boasting a sustainable facility that uses fewer natural resources while leaving a smaller carbon footprint.
 The operations' scope also is nothing to scoff at.
 The dairy plant processes 1.5 million gallons of raw milk daily and turns it into 250,000 pounds of whole milk powder that's shipped worldwide.

-This is the latest in a string of new flights for the Reno airport, which is celebrating its latest new
+The addition is the latest in a string of good news for the Reno airport, which recently posted record cargo hauls and

 its first passenger growth in a decade.